-The Brand Ytong
+The Ytong Brand

-In 1929 the first aerated concrete was produced in the Swedish town of Yxhult.
+In 1929 the first autoclaved aerated concrete was produced in the Swedish town of Yxhult.
 "Yxhults Anghärdade Gasbetong", gave birth a little later to the world's first registered trademark for a building material, Ytong, which went on to change the construction industry for good.

-In Germany, the rise of Ytong began during the years of reconstruction in the post-war period, but reached its zenith during the years of the economic miracle in the early sixties.
+In Germany, the rise of Ytong began during the years of reconstruction in the post-war period, but reached its peak during the years of the economic miracle in the early sixties.
 Even as early as 1952, former Minister of the Economy, Ludwig Erhard, challenged the construction industry to use Ytong as a, "recognised good and modern building material", that was furthermore comparatively inexpensive.

 The Ytong blocks have been sold wrapped in yellow plastic film since 1967.
 This yellow film is part of the marketing strategy that places the emphasis firmly upon brand recognition.